mcanvar/gibi-sayings/README.md

 ## Disclaimer

 This project created and shared to let developers test their front-end & mobile applications during developments in a funny way.
 All rights belongs to gibi on Exxen, nothing related commercial use.
 All responsibility belongs to the user or forker of the API.

+## Thanks

+For style candy special thanks to Tailwind CSS and for lokum icons thanks to Hero Icons.